JDACS4C-IMPROVE/MGAE-DC/README.md

 This repository already includes precomputed Infomax fingerprints in the `rawdata/` directory,
 so there is no need to regenerate them to run the current model.

-However, if you need to generate Infomax fingerprints for new drug data, we followed the methodology outlined in:
+However, if you need to generate Infomax fingerprints for new drug data, follow the methodology outlined in:
 ["Comparative analysis of molecular fingerprints in prediction of drug combination effects"](https://academic.oup.com/bib/article/22/6/bbab291/6353238#325226313).

 The provided implementation for generating new Infomax fingerprints is available in this notebook: